Classified information in Russia: Levels of secrecy

-The degree of secrecy of information constituting state secrets, is consistent severity of damage, which may be caused by the public spread said information.
+The degree of secrecy of information constituting state secrets, is based upon severity of damage, which may be caused by the public spread of said information.
 Using secrecy levels for classifying information that is not classified as state secrets is not allowed.

 Declassification of information

 The grounds for the declassification of information classified as state secrets (i.e. removal of restrictions on their distribution) are: